SWeav02/baderkit/docs/methods.md

     is stored that points from the new point to the original gradient vector.

     At each step, the difference between the gradient and the ongrid step is added to this correction vector.
-If any component of the vector is ever closer to a neighboring point than the current one, a correction is made to keep the path closer to the true gradient.
+If any component of the correction vector is ever closer to a neighboring point than the current one, a correction is made to keep the path closer to the true gradient.